SiDtheTurtle/Guides/UnifiReverseProxy/Readme.md

 6. Now in a new browser tab, go to the URL you just created (note if you are following my example, your browser might helpfully redirect you to its search engine rather than navigate to your URL, in which case specifiy `http://` at the start.
 Once you do this once, you should be fine in future).
 You should be at the homepage of your service!

 7. Repeat steps 4 - 7 for any other domains you want to set up.
+You might for example want to set up `proxy.home` to bounce to Nginx itself so you don't have to access it via a port, or if you had to change another service that was on port 80 to another port, now's the time to redirect it using a new domain name, for example I switched my homepage instance to `index.home`.

 Note some apps, like Home Assistant, don't like reverse proxies out of the box, and need additional configuration.
 Some examples I've encountered are listed in the section below.

 # 4. Deal with any app specific issues with reverse proxies